mitay-walle/com.mitay-walle.remove-mesh-duplicates-importer/README.md

 ## Installation

-Install through Unity Package Manager using the Git URL:
+Or add the package through **Window > Package Manager > + > Add package from git URL**.

 ```text
 https://github.com/mitay-walle/com.mitay-walle.remove-mesh-duplicates-importer.git
 ```

-Or add the package through **Window > Package Manager > + > Add package from git URL**.

-## Samples

-The package includes a `100 Identical Cubes` sample with one FBX containing 128 identical cube meshes in different positions, rotations, scales, and materials.
-Import it from the package sample list to test mesh reuse.

-### Usage
+## Usage

-1. Select an FBX model in the Project window.
+1. Select an model in the Project window.
-2. Open `Tools > GTR > Remove Mesh Duplicates Importer`, or use the button in the FBX Model Importer inspector header.
+2. press button in the FBX Model Importer inspector header.
 3. Enable identical mesh reuse and, when appropriate, vertex-rotated mesh reuse.
 4. Use the object list to exclude specific mesh objects from processing.
 5. Enable logging when you need import diagnostics.
 6. Click **Save Settings And Reimport**.
+7. Compare model size by Folder size window, or in builds size

 The settings are stored per FBX in `ModelImporter.userData`.
 When rotated mesh reuse is enabled, the tool temporarily applies comparison-friendly importer settings and restores the original values when processing finishes.

 ## Requirements

 - Unity 2021.3 or newer.
-- The Unity Model Importer module included with the Editor.

 ## Known Issues

-- Unity may display the warning `Importer inconsistent result` after importing a processed FBX model.
+- Unity display the warning `Importer inconsistent result` after importing a processed FBX model, because we remove meshes.

-## Documentation screenshots

-The screenshots above show the FBX importer integration, the object-processing rules window, and the kind of size comparison this tool is intended to improve.

-## License

-Released under the MIT License.
-See [LICENSE](LICENSE).
+- if duplicate meshes where already used somewhere externaly, yo will lose references.
+Recover references is out of the scope